morb1212/strList_Manipulate/README.md

 The program provides a menu-driven interface where you can choose different operations to perform on the string linked list.

 ## How to Compile

-bash
+- Run command:
-make main
+- make main
-./main
+- ./main

 ## How to test
-bash
+- Run command:
-make test
+- make test
-./test
+- ./test
-Expected result: not error messages upon test complition
+- Expected result: not error messages upon test complition